F5Networks/f5-telemetry-streaming/docs/userguide/about-telemetry.rst

 Definitions
 ```````````
-**Poller:** Polls a system on a defined interval for information such as device statistics, virtual server statistics, pools statistics, and more.
+**System Poller:** Polls a system on a defined interval for information such as device statistics, virtual server statistics, pools statistics, and more.

 **Event Listener:** Provides a listener, currently TCP, that can accept events in a specific format and process them.
 Event Format: ``key1="value",key2="value"``